jamesacklin/send/app/README.md

 ## Pages

 Pages are nearly identical to Posts, except they lack a Featured Media block, comments, or contest integrations.
 Pages are accessible via the URL template `https://www.dirtragmag.com/slug`, where "slug" is an automatically-generated string from the page title in WordPress.

 ---

-## Development & Release Philosophy

-In keeping with Agile software methodolgy, issues or feature ideas are placed at virtually any time into a backlog or work queue using _user stories_, loosely following the template _"As a (type of user) I want to be able to (use a feature of the software) so I can (accomplish a task)"_.
-Stories should be scoped as tightly as possible in order to effectively break up the development work into small, manageable chunks.

-Work iterations are set for a reasonable length of time/capacity—usually 2 weeks.
-As the iteration progresses, team members work on these "stories" and produce code to support them.

-When work on a story is complete, the story is added to a release plan.
-The release should be scheduled as soon as a critical mass of code is tested and available, such that end users can take full advantage of the new feature or bug fix.
-Releases can span multiple iterations, depending on the scope and severity of the bugs involved or the size and priority of the features.

-After every release, the team should schedule a postmortem or retrospective to review pros/cons and adjust plans for the next iteration(s).

-For a higher-level overview, read the [Agile Software Development Manifesto](https://agilemanifesto.org/) and the corresponding [Principles of Agile Development](https://agilemanifesto.org/principles.html).
-There are plenty of detailed resources on Agile software planning; among them [Atlassian's marketing content](https://www.atlassian.com/agile/advantage/going-agile) and [Agile Alliance guides](https://www.agilealliance.org/agile101/).

----